 Dr Miltos Hadjiosif

 Welcome to my profile.
 Below you will find some information about me and how I work.
 Please get in touch via e-mail to arrange an initial telephone consultation.
-My approach to psychotherapy is integrative and shaped by my professional as well as personal experiences.
+My integrative approach to psychotherapy has been shaped by my professional training as well as my personal experiences.
 I am influenced by psychoanalytic, relational, and community psychology ideas and have an interest in 'the body', where some of our experiences are stored in non-verbal form.
 I believe that ultimately a therapist and a client co-create the healing potential that therapy has to offer.
-I maintain a critical view of diagnoses and believe that therapy can help people understand themselves in social contexts such as the family unit, the workplace, and culture.
+I maintain a critical view of diagnoses and believe that therapy can help people understand themselves in context.
 This means that I try to resist what has been called ‘fast food therapy’, which would have us believe that the answer to all our problems is to be found exclusively in our childhoods or our heads.
 I have a specialist interest in working with dreams and narratives (i.e. stories we tell about ourselves and others tell about us) and use a variety of methods in my clinical work.

-I am a Chartered Psychologist and an HCPC Registered Counselling Psychologist, currently working as a Senior Lecturer in Counselling Psychology at UWE Bristol.
+I am a Chartered and HCPC Registered Counselling Psychologist, currently working as a Senior Lecturer in Counselling Psychology at UWE Bristol.
 I abide by the BPS and HCPC codes of ethics and am in regular supervision for my clinical work.
-I am trained in humanistic, psychodynamic (Jungian, object-relations, relational strands), cognitive-behavioural (CBT), dialectical-behavioural (DBT), and multi-systemic (MST) models of therapy.
-I am currently training in Narrative Therapy and EMDR.
+I am trained in humanistic, psychodynamic (Jungian, object-relations, relational strands), narrative, cognitive-behavioural (CBT), dialectical-behavioural (DBT), and multi-systemic (MST) models of therapy.
+I am currently training in EMDR.
 Previously, I worked in NHS mental health services, a university student counselling centre, a psychoanalytic psychotherapy department, and a charity for young offenders and their families.
 I have worked clinically with people presenting with a wide range of mental health concerns and from many different backgrounds.